Skip to main

 Where are classes held?

-Classes are held in a variety of on and off campus locations.
-Most commonly classes are held in the School of Art and Visual Studies Building and the Metal Arts Facility.
+Classes are held in a variety of on and off-campus locations.
+Most commonly, classes are held in the School of Art and Visual Studies Building and the Metal Arts Building.
 If a class or workshop requires travel to multiple locations, transportation is not provided.

 Where do I park?